hpi-swa-teaching/live21-value-visualization/README.md

 # Runtime Value Visualizations

-A tool that provides visualizations for different data types in Squeak/Smalltalk.
+A set of tools to support programmers in gaining insights from runtime data of different data types in Squeak/Smalltalk by using visualizations.
 All visualizations are made to work in the context of a watch in a method.
 For further background information, please have a look at the [wiki](https://github.com/hpi-swa-teaching/live21-value-visualization/wiki).

 ## Installation (tbd)